conda/conda/docs/source/r-and-r-essentials.rst

 To use MRO or R packages, activate the conda environment where they are installed to set your environment variables properly.
 Executing the programs at the pathname in that environment without activating the environment may cause errors.

-Each conda environment may have packages installed from the conda channel "r" or the conda channel "mro", but no conda environment should contain packages from both channels, which may cause errors.
+Each conda environment may have packages installed from the conda channel "r" or the Anaconda.org channel "mro", but no conda environment should contain packages from both channels, which may cause errors.
 If this occurs, you may use ``conda remove`` to remove the packages that were installed incorrectly, or create a new environment and install the correct packages there.

 Installing the Intel Math Kernel Library (MKL) with Microsoft R Open
 ====================================================================